jonnymind/SIRPAS/London_Mysteries/Magic_System/Spiritism.md

 * **Long Rituals** (Lor): Ritual to contact the spiritual realm, taking more than a minute to set up.
 They usually require a proper setup, and are extremely expensive in **SSP**.
 The effect is released at the end of the ritual.
+* **Utilities** (Uti): Performs actions at combat-time (although, not necessarily while engaged in combat), which are not directed at harming or protecting a target.

 ### Interruptions